 Local SEO is optimizing your online visibility in your area.
 This is a powerful way to let people around you and even those who are planning to visit your area know that you are near.
 More importantly, a local SEO strategy helps a business rank on the Google Snack Pack – the top three boxed results appearing on local searches.

 Technical SEO covers everything – from finding duplicate content to optimizing XML sitemap.
 This allows Google bots to crawl and index your pages more effectively.

 Voice Search is one of the main trends in 2020, and it’s here to stick.
 A study showed that there will be an estimated 21.4 million smart speakers in the US by 2020.

 6. SEO Tools: They Are Your Secret Weapon

 SEO can be hard, but only if you don’t have the right tools.
-You can find different tools to help you optimize your website – from keyword research to site analysis.
+You can find different tools to help you optimize your website – from keyword research to site analysis and daily rank tracking.

 Here’s a list of top SEO Tools you definitely should include in your arsenal this 2020.

 Everybody wants a website with a quick loading time.
 You don’t want a potential client to bounce from your site just because the content wouldn’t load.